• Skip to primary navigation

 Possibly.
 Here are some potential issues:

-2. Annoyance: Reptiles generally don’t like insects crawling on them.
-This is inevitable with cleaner crews in a reptile cage, with some species are more likely to crawl on reptiles than others (dermestid beetles less likely, buffalo beetles more likely).
+2. Annoyance.
+Reptiles generally don’t like insects crawling on them.
+This is inevitable with cleaner crews in a reptile cage — with some species more likely to crawl on reptiles than others.
+For example, Dermestid beetles are less likely, while buffalo beetles are more likely.

-3. Need: What are the cleaner crews there to do?
+3. Need.
+What are the cleaner crews there to do?
 Clean up dead insects, uneaten food particles, or reptile waste?
 They might work for these things, but it might be easier to clean out your reptile’s cage periodically.
-Cleaner insects require some maintenance.
-Cleaning out a reptile cage once a week and managing cleaner insect population in an enclosure seem roughly equivalent, in theory.
+Cleaner insects require maintenance.
+Cleaning out a reptile cage once a week and managing a cleaner insect population in an enclosure seem roughly equivalent.
+At least in theory.

-In practice though, I think the answer depends on your situation.
+In practice though, the answer may depend on your situation.
 Whatever you decide, these are some of the issues to consider.

 Im doing a project for school and would like to know if i can feed my dermestid dry cat or dog food